addisonglobal/java8-technical-test/README.md

         * Example: `username: house => house_2017-01-01T10:00:00Z`
    * This logic has to be encapsulated in a separate Actor/Service/Module.

-3. Implement the *requestToken* function/method from the **SimpleAsyncTokenService** trait/interface in a way that:
+3. Implement the *issueToken* function/method from the **SimpleAsyncTokenService** trait/interface in a way that:
    * Its logic is encapsulated in an Actor/Service/Module.
    * It makes use of the previously defined actors/services/modules for authenticating users and granting tokens:
         * It will first use the validation of the *Credentials* to obtain a *User*.